jainyash2699/jainyash2699/README.md

-- 👋 Hi, I’m @jainyash2699
+- 👋 Hi, I’m Yash jain
-- 👀 I’m interested in ...
+- 👀 I’m interested in Marketing and HRM
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Digital Marketing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Pursuing MBA at IIM Bodhgaya
-- 📫 How to reach me ...
+- 📫 Reach me through mail - yashjain2699@gmail.com

 <!---
 jainyash2699/jainyash2699 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.